 Wobbly Worm is an action-packed, twisty-turny fun game from Spin Master.
 The worm has fallen out of the apple tree and is feeling a bit dizzy.
 Players must get the colourful rings over his head while he spins and wobbles.

 The first player to get all their hoops over the Wobbly Worm’s head is the winner.
-Designed with pre-schoolers in mind, wobbly worm is height adjustable, at his tallest he reaches 3 feet.
+Designed with preschoolers in mind, the wobbly worm is height adjustable, at his tallest he reaches 3 feet.
 The difficulty of the game can be adjusted to better match the age of the players.

 Wobbly Worm is suitable for ages 3+ and is available at all good toy retailers with an RRP of £20.
 The game can be played with 2-3 players.